-Juggling a dozen different softwares and programs to run your online business is less than ideal, so streamlining where you can will save you time and money—and ultimately, make your business more efficient.
-Now, all paid Teachable members have the option to expand their product offering beyond courses thanks to our newest product, Coaching.
+Juggling a dozen different softwares and programs to run your online business is less than ideal.
+Naturally, streamlining where you can will save you time and money—and ultimately, make your business more efficient.
+Now, all paid Teachable members have the option to expand their product offering beyond courses thanks to our newest product, online coaching with Teachable.

 The ideal next—or first—step

-The good news is online coaching and online courses are incredibly similar—the main difference being that coaches have a more personal relationship with their clients.
+The good news is online coaching and online courses are incredibly similar.
+The main difference between the two is that coaches have a more personal relationship with their clients.
 We often find that online course creators have success upselling a coaching package to people who have already gone through their course and need more intensive or personalized training.

 A few things to consider with online coaching:

 Coaching comes with a more premium price point than online courses because you’re devoting time each week or month to your clients.
 Coaching also costs more because of supply and demand.
 Whereas you can sell your course to thousands of people, you only have 24 hours in a day.
 Your time is a valuable commodity for your coaching students.

 Coaching is a valuable upsell to offer students after they’ve purchased your online course.
 You don’t have to sell complete coaching packages.
 Even offering a few one-on-one, hour-long sessions throughout the duration of your course could be an engaging opportunity that your students would be willing to pay a premium to receive.

 Coaching requires a commitment from you and your students.
 You’ll have customers counting on you to be prepared and show up each week.
 And vice versa.
 The value of your commitment is one of the most important selling points in Coaching.

 No one knows your business quite like you do.
 And online coaching is a way to further validate your knowledge bank beyond your course offerings.
 No matter where you are in your business stage, coaching can be a powerful tool for you.
 Plus, an added revenue stream never hurt.